 “It is true that there are many errors in credit reports,” says Brenda E. Castañeda, an attorney in the Charlottesville office of the Legal Aid Justice Center and a lecturer at the University of Virginia School of Law.
 “Credit bureaus repeatedly fail to make corrections even when they themselves acknowledge inaccuracies in a consumer’s report.”

 Unfortunately, all it takes is a single critical error on one of your major credit reports for a lender, landlord, employer, or other decision maker to decide that you aren’t trustworthy and to either deny your application or overcharge you.

 This, of course, underscores the importance of exercising your right to a free copy of each of your three major credit reports once every 12 months through the government-sponsored website AnnualCreditReport.com.
-Reviewing these reports on a regular basis will enable you to spot potentially-costly mistakes before they can do too much damage, but the question of what to do about mistakes once you find them still remains.
+Reviewing this information, and taking advantage of other free credit reports on a regular basis, will enable you to spot potentially-costly mistakes before they can do too much damage, but the question of what to do about mistakes once you find them still remains.

 So, how can you report and ultimately fix credit report errors?
 We answer that question and more below.

 It’s important to note right off the bat that you cannot use the credit report dispute process to remove legitimate information from your files, even if it reflects poorly on your financial responsibility and is costing you money.